Surfshark and Nord Security merge to create VPN and security powerhouse

 Nord Security brings more than 15 million users and 1000 employees to the table, while Surfshark has over 200 employees and one million paid users.
 Both brands place in the top three spots across almost all major VPN rankings.

 So, what comes next?
-Tom Oakman and Vytautas Kaziukonis, the co-founder of Nord Security and founder of Surfshark, declined to provide any hints.
+Tom Okman and Vytautas Kaziukonis, the co-founder of Nord Security and founder of Surfshark, declined to provide any hints.

 However, we would be surprised if an IPO based on a multi-billion dollar valuation wasn’t in the pipeline (or at the very least a private equity round), something that would give them a war chest to acquire more brands and bring in more features.